KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 docker run --rm -p 8080:8080 ghcr.io/magicmirrororg/magicmirror-3rd-party-modules:main
 ```

-You can access the content with a webbrowser under http://localhost:8080.
+You can access the content with a browser under http://localhost:8080.

 ## Ideas / To do

 See [GitHub issues](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/issues) for ideas and tasks.

-Track pipeline modernization progress in [`pipeline-refactor-roadmap.md`](pipeline-refactor-roadmap.md).
+Track pipeline modernization progress in [`docs/pipeline-refactor-roadmap.md`](docs/pipeline-refactor-roadmap.md).
 Explore the pipeline architecture overview in [`docs/architecture.md`](docs/architecture.md).

 ### Templates for the creation of issues